withlin/canal-go/README.md

 ![](assets/ys.gif)

-we can see that after executing `insrt,update,delete` sql,Our CanalSharp get the changed data.
+we can see that after executing `insrt,update,delete` sql,Our canal-go get the changed data.

 ## Ⅶ What we will do next

-CanalSharp clustering support
+canal-go clustering support

 ## Ⅷ Contribute

 We gladly accept community contributions.

-1.fork the CanalSharp Project
+1.fork the canal-go Project

 2.make changes to it